javomode/recipe-ratings-food.com/README.md

 ## Prediction Problem

 Prediction Problem and Type
 I aim to predict a recipe’s rating based on basic properties of the recipe.
-This is a regression problem, since the response variable-rating—-is continuous.
+This is a regression problem, since the response variable-rating, is continuous.

 Response Variable: rating